Kotlin/dokka/README.md

 </details>

-To generate documentation run the following Gradle tasks:
+To generate documentation, run the following Gradle tasks:

-* `dokkaHtml` for single-project builds.
+* `dokkaHtml` for single-project builds
-* `dokkaHtmlMultiModule` for multi-module builds.
+* `dokkaHtmlMultiModule` for multi-module builds

-By default, output directory is set to `/build/dokka/html` and `/build/dokka/htmlMultiModule` respectively.
+By default, the output directory is set to `/build/dokka/html` and `/build/dokka/htmlMultiModule` respectively.

-Learn more about Gradle configuration in a separate [topic dedicated to Gradle](TODO).
+To learn more about the Gradle runner, see [Gradle](/TODO).

 ### Maven

-Add Dokka Maven plugin to the plugins section of your POM:
+Add the Dokka Maven plugin to the `plugins` section of your POM file:

 ```xml
 <build>